near/near-cli-rs/docs/GUIDE.en.md

 ##### unstake-all - Unstake all delegated NEAR tokens from a avalidator's staking pool

-To unstake the entire bet from a delegated validator, you must enter in the terminal command line:
+To unstake your delegated NEAR tokens from a staking pool, you can use the following command (note that you need to use your own account id, and choose the staking pool account id):
 ```txt
 near staking \
     delegation volodymyr.testnet \